 Cleveland Clinic is committed to contributing to a safe, inclusive and discrimination-free learning environment for all participants in its educational programs.

-Consistent with its Non-Discrimination, Harassment or Retaliation Policy and related laws, Cleveland Clinic prohibits all forms of discrimination, harassment or retaliation on the basis of race, color, religion, gender, sexual orientation, gender identity, gender expression, pregnancy, marital status, age, national origin, disability, military status, citizenship, genetic information or any other characteristic protected by federal, state or local law.
-Reports of potential violations are addressed by Cleveland Clinic’s Office of Educational Equity (OEE).
+Consistent with its Non-Discrimination, Harassment or Retaliation Policy and related laws, Cleveland Clinic prohibits all forms of discrimination, harassment or retaliation on the basis of race, color, religion, gender, sexual orientation, gender identity, gender expression, pregnancy, marital status, age, national origin, ethnicity, ancestry, disability, military (including veteran) status, citizenship, genetic information, or any other characteristic protected by federal, state, or local law.
+Reports of potential violations may be addressed by Cleveland Clinic’s Office of Educational Equity (OEE).

 We strongly encourage reporting of all perceived incidents of prohibited conduct regardless of the alleged offender’s identity or position.
 Prompt reporting allows you to access helpful resources and helps us to respond faster.
 Reports may be made at any time, but delayed reports may limit the availability of evidence and witnesses, and make it difficult for us to respond in an effective and fair matter.